-ECON 211: Money and Banking
+ECON 211/BUS 211: Money and Banking

 This course deals with the role and supply of money, the Federal Reserve system, the principles of banking, and the structure of financial institutions.
 Monetary policy and its application are emphasized.
 Class: 3 hours per week.
-Prerequisites: ECON 101 or 110.
+Prerequisite: ECON 101.
 [L,S] (O) 3 credits